TomboFry/tombo-everything/API.md

 ### Devices and API Keys

 You may want to keep track of individual devices which submit data to the API.
-To submit any data to the API, you will need at least one device.
-After setting up the initial SQLite database and running the migrations in order, go to the "devices" table, and add a new device.
-Your device ID will be a randomly generated UUID, and you should keep your API key secure.
+To submit _any_ data to the API, you will need at least one device, which will have been set up after you start the server for the first time.
+If you wish to add more, go to the "devices" table within the database, and add a new device there.
+Your device ID must be a randomly generated UUID, and you should keep your API key secure.

 For future reference in this document, `<API-KEY>` refers to an API key generated for a device in this database.